oat-sa/taohub-articles/forge/Item Types/qti.md

 Portable Custom Interaction Best Practice Change Proposal\
 The Change proposal recommendation to implement TAO PCI can be found in TAO PCI

-The base proposal from IMS is a draft version subimitted to IMS members for review.
+The base proposal from IMS is a draft version submitted to IMS members for review.
 [IMS initial PCI proposal](http://www.imsglobal.org/assessment/pciv1p0cf/imsPCIv1p0cf.html)

 The proposal form Passific Metrics attempts to solve some issues from the original proposal with the introduction of the concept of “shared libraries” and a better structured XML serialization of PCIs.
 [Proposal from Pacific Metrics](http://www.imsglobal.org/assessment/PCI_Change_Request_v1pd.html)